FurkanEdizkan/Git-Version-Control-Tutorial/README.md

 - Push changes

   When we want to upload our changes to remote repositories, we push them.
-If no remote and/or branch mentioned by dafault, push command will push changes on current branch to tracked remote.
+If no remote and/or branch is mentioned by default, the push command will push changes on the current branch to tracked remote.

 ```bash
 git push # Push changes to remote